The CityPathways Steering Committee possesses decades of expertise in effective formal and informal learning settings.

 From mid 2010-2013, Danielle lived abroad in Central America, Southeast Asia, and Europe, during which time she worked at Wide Circle in Brussels, consulting on projects related to having a mindset for excellence, the future of work, and customer-centricity.

-Since returning to the United States, Danielle has been pursuing new opportunities in the fields of education, change, and social innovation, inclusive of supporting the Community Learning Schools Initiative with the United Federation of Teachers (UFT) and working with the National Center for Community Schools at Children’s Aid Society helping schools and community-based organizations boost school success.
-She’s passionate about how things work and what makes organizations successful, what sparks intrinsic motivation and ongoing growth, and how to support authentic leadership and transformative change, all of which she brings to bear in the work she does.
+Since returning to the United States, Danielle has been pursuing new opportunities in the fields of education, change, and social innovation, inclusive of supporting Career Clue, a summer youth employment program where high schools students learn about 21st jobs, participate in service learning, earn an academic credit and receive a financial stipend; the Community Learning Schools Initiative with the United Federation of Teachers (UFT); and working with the National Center for Community Schools at Children’s Aid Society helping schools and community-based organizations boost school success.
+Danielle is passionate about how things work and what makes organizations successful, what sparks intrinsic motivation and ongoing growth, and how to support authentic leadership and transformative change, all of which she brings to bear in the work she does.

 Cal Hastings is committed to supporting adolescents on their pathway to high school, college, and career success through developing innovative strategies to improve middle grades education.
-Cal is the Senior Director for Middle School Literacy at Generation Ready, responsible for national growth, implementation support, and continued refinement of middle grades school and district programs.
+Cal is Chief Schools Officer for NYC Outward Bound, overseeing the implementation of NYC Outward Bounds schools approach to learning across their network of schools.
+Prior to Outward Bound, he was the Senior Director for Middle School Literacy at Generation Ready, responsible for national growth, implementation support, and continued refinement of middle grades school and district programs.
 Previously he led the Middle School Quality Initiative (MSQI) work for the New York City Department of Education, the largest middle school reading initiative in the nation, supporting high needs schools in implementing a research-based framework to address the adolescent literacy crisis.
 Prior to joining the NYCDOE, Cal served as the Senior Director of School Support and New School Development for FHI360 (formerly AED) where he managed a portfolio of middle-grades improvement initiatives and was the director of the FHI360 Partnership Support Organization (PSO), leading a team of fourteen in providing professional development and operational support for a network of fourteen schools serving over 3,000 children.
 He also oversaw a USDOE funded Middle School Leadership Program and an i3 funded partnership with the National Forum to AccelerateMiddle-Grades Reform focusing on the early indicators of high school success.

 Michael Preston has developed, implemented, and studied learning technologies for more than a decade.
 Michael is the Executive Director of the NYC Foundation for Computer Science Education (CSNYC) He previously worked for four years at the NYC Department of Education's Office of Postsecondary Readiness, overseeing technology projects that promote innovative school practices and student-centered learning.
 Prior to the NYCDOE, he worked at the Columbia Center for New Media Teaching and Learning (CCNMTL), an instructional technology research and development organization within Columbia University, where he led teams that created multimedia analysis tools.
 He has taught courses in psychology and education at Teachers College and developed technology programs at New Visions for Public Schools.
 Michael received a Ph.D. in Cognitive Studies in Education from Teachers College, Columbia University, and a B.A. in East Asian Studies from Harvard University.